sksq9/rl-agents/CartPole-v0/README.md

 ## Overview

-[CartPole v0](https://gym.openai.com/envs/CartPole-v0) is a Classic control environment.
+[CartPole-v0](https://gym.openai.com/envs/CartPole-v0) is a Classic control environment.
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.

 - Observation: A array of 4 parameters denoting Cart Position, Cart Velocity, Pole Angle, Pole Velocity At Tip.
 - Action: The system is controlled by applying a force of +1 or -1 to the cart.